phovea/phovea.github.io/contributors/cheatsheet.md

 git clone https://github.com/phovea/phovea_server.git
 # AND/OR clone any other repos that you will need.
+yo phovea:resolve

 yo phovea:workspace
 npm install
 docker-compose up
 ```

-If you realize other Phovea plugins are necessary, halt Docker by hitting ctrl-C, and then:
+To add other Phovea plugins, halt Docker by hitting ctrl-C, and then:

 ```
 # For example, if you want to support interactions with a SQL database:
 git clone git@github.com:phovea/phovea_data_sql.git
+yo phovea:resolve

 yo phovea:workspace
 npm install
 docker-compose build api